kitlapp/IntroToBigData_WorldBank/README.md

 # Exploring Global Development Trends Using World Bank Indicators: Data Cleaning, Database Creation, and Analysis of Health and Environmental Metrics Across Regions (2008–2019)

-NOTE: All files were removed from our personal branches to ensure that no database passwords were accidentally left behind.

  ===========================================================================

 ### 1. Project Description